AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 sidebar_position: 3
 ---

-## Why AdGuard Home doesn't block ads? {#doesntblock}
+## Why AdGuard Home doesn’t block ads or threats? {#doesntblock}

-Suppose that AdGuard Home must block `somebadsite.com` but for some reason it doesn't.
-Let's try to resolve this issue.
+Suppose that you want AdGuard Home to block `somebadsite.com` but for some reason it doesn’t.
+Let’s try to resolve this issue.

-Most likely you didn't configure your device to use AdGuard Home as its default DNS server.
-To check if you're using AdGuard Home as the default DNS server:
+Most likely you didn’t configure your device to use AdGuard Home as its default DNS server.
+To check if you’re using AdGuard Home as the default DNS server:

-1. On Windows, open a Terminal window (Start → Run → `cmd.exe`).
+1. On Windows, open a Terminal window (*Start* → *Run* → `cmd.exe`).
 On other systems, open your Terminal application.

 1. Execute `nslookup example.org`.
 It will print something like this: